beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $blueroom>>
 ```

-We start by setting the `name`, this is the overall name of the object that the user can perform actions on.
+We start by setting the `name`, this is the overall name of the object that the player can perform actions on.
 It's used by the system and is the name that will be added to in inventories.
 In this case, the object is a room/passage, so it shouldn't be added to inventories, unless you're doing something really experimental.

-Next is `keywords` which defines every word that user might refer to your object as.
+Next is `keywords` which defines every word that player might refer to your object as.
 The system will search through the player's command for one of these phrases to determine if they want to do something to this object.
 It will not look at the `name` .
 If you want the player to be able to use `Go north` or `Go up` for navigating passages, include north/up in your keywords.

-`possibleActions` is where you define the actions the user can take on the actionable object.
+`possibleActions` is where you define the actions the player can take on the actionable object.
 In this case, the object is a room/passage and has the `go` action defined.

-`possibleActions > go` is triggered by the word "go" in the user's input.
+`possibleActions > go` is triggered by the word "go" in the player's input.
 It takes one value, the passage name that it leads to.

 #### Look